shainabryant/shainabryant.github.io/README.md

 ## Win State
 - The first to collect ten cards that equal $1.00 wins that round and earns 1 point.
 - If no one has $1.00 after the deck is depleted, the person closest to $1.00 (without going over) earns 0.5 point.
-- The player with the most points at the end of the last round wins the game.
+- The player with the most points at the end of the 5 rounds (or when the game is quit) wins the game.

 ## Lose State
 - If a player goes over $1.00, they will lose the round.
 - If a player has a lesser total than the other player when the deck is depleted, they will lose the round.
-The player with the lowest score when the game is quit is the loser of the game.
+- The player with the lowest score when the game is over or quit is the loser of the game.

 ## Multiple rounds to play